pmnoxx/reshade-display-commander/FEATURE_PROPOSALS.md

 • Rewrite gamepad remapping / gamepad chimes UI.

 • Add UI for "enable HDR" for monitors, to enable at start of game, turn off at game close.

-• Add choosing which tabs should stay open (not just all tabs)

 • Fix displaying DLSS version when NVIDIA driver overloads dlss version